Tanzyingsz/DDM-Dissertation/Literature Review 3.0.md

 ## 2 Storytelling

+Story contains series of information that makes up plots.
+A commonly seen story generally works like this: a character encounter some problem before he can reach his goal.
+At the moment of despair, a guide appears with a thorough plan, encourage him to take action, and finally help him get through multiple failures and achieved sucess.

 ## 2.1 What is storytelling?

 The voice of the public support the importance of storytelling.
 In an 2017 report, storytelling was rated the most effective marketing tatics among 62% of B2B marketers.
 The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).